WaleedBinArshad/ng-boilerplate/README.md

 Then, open `file:ng-boilerplate/tmp/index.html` in your browser.
 That's all you need to start adding code for your angularjs application (no need to run any node server).

 ## Directory Structure
-The driectory structure based on angularjs best pratices and it makes maintaining and scaling the app super easy.
+The driectory structure is based on angularjs best pratices and it makes maintaining and scaling the app super easy.

 ```
 ng-boilerplate